google/WebFundamentals/src/content/en/updates/2017/06/supercharged-codesplit.md

 This was quite the ride, wasn’t it?
 Please remember that our goal for this episode was to _explain and demystify_ code splitting.
 The result works – but it’s specific to our demo site and will fail horribly in the generic case.
-For production, I’d recommend to rely on established tools like WebPack, RollUp et al.
+For production, I’d recommend relying on established tools like WebPack, RollUp, etc..

 You can find our code in the [GitHub repository](https://github.com/GoogleChrome/ui-element-samples/tree/gh-pages/code-splitting).